Want to fly into an airport and step onto the beach or jump in a taxi and head straight to Bangkok?

 Public taxis can be a hit and miss in terms of comfort.
 Another option is to use one of the many private companies.
 I recommend EVSociety which uses fully electric vehicles and the driver provides complementary water bottles.
 You can find their booth at level 1 arrivals, look out for their blue sign – it’s hard to miss it!

-The oldest airport in Thailand is Don Mueang, replaced as the primary transit hub in 2006 by successor Suvarnabhumi.
-It caters for international arrivals but primarily within the Asian region.
+The oldest airport in Thailand is Don Mueang, replaced as the primary transit hub in 2006 by its successor Suvarnabhumi.
+It caters to international arrivals but primarily within the Asian region.